David Collenette: City of Ottawa Transportation Task Force Committee

 On 19 January 2007, Ottawa Mayor Larry O'Brien named Collenette as the head of a volunteer Transportation Task Force Committee in which in a six-month period it reviewed the transportation issues across the city.
 It produced a report which suggested light-rail service expansion throughout the city of Ottawa, including an east–west route in a downtown tunnel, and several communities in Eastern Ontario as well as portions of the Outaouais region in Western Quebec.
 The Ottawa LRT opened in 2019.
 His report also suggested one to two new interprovincial bridge crossings between Gatineau and Ottawa over the next 30 years.

-Ottawa Centre
+Personal life

-His wife, Penny Collenette was selected to be the Liberal candidate in the riding of Ottawa Centre for the 40th Canadian federal election and lost to incumbent NDP MP Paul Dewar.
+He is married to Penny Collenette.
+She was selected to be the Liberal candidate in the riding of Ottawa Centre for the 40th Canadian federal election but lost to incumbent NDP MP Paul Dewar.
+David has one son Christopher Collenette a Dublin-based company executive and corporate director.